-continue to be made available at least at the p rimary business office of the PHA.
-PHA Name PHA Number/HA Code , herein, as well as any information provided in the accompaniment herewith, is true and laims and statements.
-Conviction may result in criminal and/or civil penalties.
-(18 U.S.C.
-Name of Authorized Official Title Signature Date cretary of the Board of the PHA's legislative body.
-This certification cannot be signed by
+PHA Name PHA Number/HA Code

+erein, as well as any information provided in the accompaniment herewing ims and statements.
+Conviction may result in criminal and/or civil penalt

+Name of Authorized Official Title

-Must be signed by either the Chairman or Secretary of the Board of the PHA's legislative body.
-This certification cannot be signed by an employee unless authorized by the PHA Board to do so.
+an employee unless authorized by the PHA Board to do so.
 If this document is not signed by the Chairman or Secretary, documentation such as the by-laws or authorizing board resolution must accompany this certification.